bokae/research-diary-project/README.md

 ## Adding entries

 Run `./today` from the source directory of the repository.
 This will create a new file within the current year's directory named `current_date.tex` (e.g. `2017-09-04.tex`).
-Then it opens the file in kile.
+Then it opens the file in Kile (replace your favourite TeX editor, if necessary).

 If you run `./today`, but the day's file already exists, it skips the fle creation, and only opens the document in Kile for editing.